-If you have ever purchased a product and later contacted the company where purchased for help or support, it is likely that the representative you reached was using a “case management system” to document a description of your problem and try to provide a solution.
-If the representative was unable to answer your question right away, the case was, most likely, passed on to someone with more experience who could help.
-A good case management system enables the help desk service to efficiently handle a large quantity of questions, requests and problems without losing any information, or letting issues or challenges fall through the cracks.
-HR Case Management brings the same ideas and capabilities to an HR department, except that instead of dealing with purchased product questions or issues, we’re dealing with employee questions and issues.
+If you have ever purchased a product and later contacted that company for help or support, it is likely that the representative you reached was using a “case management system” to document a description of your problem and then work to provide a solution.
+If that rep was unable to answer your question right away, the case was escalated and, most likely, passed on to someone with more experience for resolution.
+A good case management system enables the help desk service to efficiently handle a large quantity of questions, requests, and problems without losing any information, or letting issues or challenges fall through the cracks.
+HR Case Management brings these same ideas and capabilities to an talent management department, except that instead of dealing with product or service questions and issues, employee questions and issues are managed.

-The use of an HR Case Management system helps to ensure that all HR interactions with employees are tracked, that the service provided is consistent and timely, that compliance with legal and regulatory standards is maintained, and that all records are securely-housed in a single location, easily accessed by properly credentialed staff members.
+The use of an HR Case Management system ensures that all HR interactions with employees are tracked, that the service provided is consistent and timely, that compliance with legal and regulatory standards is maintained, and that all records are housed securely in a single location, easily accessed by properly credentialed staff members.

 HR Case Management enables the following core functions:

-- Close tracking of all questions and issues
+- Tracking of all complaints, questions, and issues

 - Tracking of task ownership

 - Automated workflow support with event-driven business rules